wtrstylus-331/Random-Mobs-Spawning/README.md

 This mod ensures chaos will ensue in your world, with random mobs spawning at a set interval of your choice.

 Enable/disable mob spawning or change spawning interval in the mod's .toml config file.
-Each mob has their own chance of spawning, with more damaging and tougher mobs (even bosses!) being much rarer to spawn.
+Each mob has their own chance of spawning, with more damaging and tougher mobs (even the wither!) being much rarer to spawn.

 You deserve the 30 second headstart!
 <h1 align="center"></h1>